PasscodesApp/Passcodes/docs/security-guide.md

 > [!warning]
 > Firstly, The passcodes is open source project and is currently under active development.
 So, one
-> is soley responsible for share there information with passcodes application.
+> is solely responsible for share there information with passcodes application.

 We as developers, recommended you to wait, for its stable release. before full trusting passcodes with yous your passwords data.